proche-c/transcendence/README.md

 • Web
-    ✅🐱 Major module: Use a framework to build the backend.
-1
-    💻🐶 Minor module: Use a framework or a toolkit to build the frontend.
+    •💻🐶 Minor module: Use a framework or a toolkit to build the frontend.
 0.5
     ✅🐱 Minor module: Use a database for the backend.
 0.5
     ❌ Major module: Store the score of a tournament in the Blockchain.
 • User Management